DeemaEssam/turtlesim_Using_Ros1/README.md

 ***1_turtlesim Using ROS 1***

-- Begin by sourcing the ROS setup script (/opt/ros/noetic/setup.bash for ROS Noetic) in your terminal to initialize the ROS command-line tools and environment variables. bash
+- Begin by sourcing the ROS setup script (/opt/ros/noetic/setup.bash for ROS Noetic) in the terminal to initialize the ROS command-line tools and environment variables. bash
 ```ruby
 source /opt/ros/noetic/setup.bash
 ```

-- Start the ROS using the command
+- Start the ROS in another terminal using the command
 ```ruby
 roscore
 ```

-- i launched the Turtlesim simulator in another terminal using
+- i launched the Turtlesim simulator also in another terminal using
 ```ruby
 rosrun turtleism turtleism_node
 ```